Kellegram/kellegram-xyz/src/index.md

 * The website is built on the [NginX](https://www.nginx.com/) web server.
 * Pages are generated with the help of the [Eleventy](https://www.11ty.dev/) Static Site Generator.
 * Credits to [DigitalOcean](https://www.digitalocean.com/community/tutorials) for their great tutorials.
-* This website is built without any JavaScript.
+* This website does not use JavaScript, just like most static sites should be :p